Antenatal steroid: Choice of steroid

 Common corticosteroids include dexamethasone and betamethasone.
-Dexamethasone is often recommend over the latter due to its increased efficacy and safety, wide availability, and low cost, while betamethasone is better at preventing the softening of the brain in premature fetuses.
+Dexamethasone is often recommended over the latter due to its increased efficacy and safety, wide availability, and low cost, while betamethasone is better at preventing the softening of the brain in premature fetuses.
 Both drugs share certain commonalities, including the ability to traverse the placenta, as well as a very similar molecular structure.
 In fact, the two steroids are identical save for a single additional methyl group on betamethasone.
 Although betamethasone has an increased half-life, there is no significant evidence indicating that one might be better than the other.
 Literature on the subject is limited and inconsistent.
 A Cochrane review (2022) found that it was unclear if there were significant differences, while other studies determined that betamethasone results in improved longer term outcomes.

 Mechanism of action

 In order to generate improved respiratory outcomes, antenatal steroids act on cells called type II pneumocytes which are located within the alveoli of infant lungs.
 Glucocorticoids both increase rates of cell maturation, as well as increase the production of mRNA coding for proteins required for the synthesis of surfactant.
 Surfactant is a phospholipid-rich substance secreted by the lungs in order to increase elasticity and decrease surface tension, consequently generating more efficient rates of ventilation.
 Additionally, surfactant lines the insides of alveoli in the lungs and as a result, prevents alveoli from collapsing during exhalation.
 Since infants born preterm often have immature or incompletely developed lungs, the surfactant coating of the alveoli is similarly insufficient, resulting in poor respiratory outcomes or the development of respiratory distress syndrome.
 The administration of antenatal corticosteroids increases production of surfactant (decreasing the need to use surfactant after birth), and therefore result in better health outcomes for preterm infants.